3DOM-FBK/ESTATE/README.md

 ## Credits and reference
 The ESTATE dataset is publicly available for research purposes.
-If you use this dataset for your research, please cite the repository and follwoing publication:
+If you use this dataset for your research, please cite the repository and following publication:
 - O. C. Bayrak, M. Zhenyu, E. M. Farella, F. Remondino, and M. Uzar, 2024: ESTATE: a large dataset of under-represented urban objects for 3D point cloud classification.
 The International Archives of the Photogrammetry, Remote Sensing and Spatial Information Sciences, vol. XLVIII-2-2024